 Achievements at replication sites:

-- Village Development Groups: Number of newly-formed Village Development Groups (VDGs) has risen to 1,744 groups.
+- Village Development Groups: The number of newly-formed Village Development Groups (VDGs) has risen to 1,904 groups.

 - Training: 26 capacity-building workshops on participatory natural resources management approaches were held for 910 provincial managers, social mobilization consultants and facilitators.